-Step up your BLT game with a gourmet twist!
-Served on a toasted brioche bun, this buttery Connecticut-style lobster BLT elevates a diner food classic into a mouth-watering meal worthy of company.
-BLTs don’t get more decadent than this.
+Step up your BLT game with a gourmet twist and make this buttery Connecticut-style lobster BLT!
+Served on a toasted brioche bun, this decadent lobster sandwich elevates a diner food classic into a mouth-watering meal worthy of company.
+BLTs don’t get more delicious than this, and it couldn't be easier or quicker to prepare.

 Best Lobster Meat for BLTs